Skip to main content

 Portugal taxes the same distributions as Category H income at progressive rates.
 Solution: Claim foreign tax credits on your US return to offset double taxation.
 Work with a CPA familiar with US-Portugal cross-border rules.
 Lump Sum Risk: Taking a large lump-sum distribution may spike your income into a higher tax bracket in both countries.

 Structured, smaller withdrawals over time may reduce total tax.
-UK SIPP (Self-Invested Personal Pension) Withdrawals Taxation: UK SIPP withdrawals are taxed only in Portugal under the tax treaty if the funds originate from past employment.
 SIPP treaty treatment requires case-by-case analysis of account history, treaty article mapping, and current UK-Portugal administrative practice.

 Conditions: